jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ![Stargazer Illustration](https://techvolution.io/content/images/2020/04/playergod-stargazer.jpg)

 In a computer game, all of civilization is the player's responsibility.
 The player must think of the greater good, save up money, and make plans for the future.
-That's why the player god controls all the levers of power.
-Such as what science to research, what culture to adopt, and what philosophy to use.
+That's why the player controls all the levers of power, such as what science to research, what culture to adopt, and what philosophy to use.

-In reality, we change society when we have personal savings, maintain our cars well, and build a new energy-efficient house.
+In reality, we change society when we save up for rainy days, check-up on our friends, and build energy-efficient houses.
 Funny to think about, but our everyday choices determine what happens in our entire civilization.

 You can see the power of a single person in this pandemic.
 Will enough of us decide to wash our hands and self-isolate to "slow the curve"?

 It's an open question.
 Because we often don't think of ourselves as being "player gods."
-It's easy for regular people to forget how important their lives really are.
+It's easy for regular people to forget how important our lives really are.
 But that's the big picture.
 It's all our individual choices that make up the player god in our real-life game of civilization.

 The more individuals realize the big picture and act like their actions matter, the happier their society.
-And the job of inspiring individuals to believe in the big picture is the work of philosophy.
+And the job of inspiring individuals to believe in the big picture is the job of philosophy.

 It's a philosophy that makes people care about something bigger than themselves.
 Nationalism did it for Revolutionary France.
 Communism created the unrealized dreams of the Soviet Union.

-Think of the American Founding Fathers.
+Think of the America's Founding Fathers.
 They didn't merely force 13 colonies to come together and make a new country.
 It was the philosophy written in many pamphlets, books, newspapers, the Declaration of Independence, and especially the US Consitution that made strangers realize the big picture.
 To all prosper, they needed to become Americans who believed in:

 _"We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America."_